-First, a little history: “College boards” were some of the first standardized tests.
-Made up of essays that covered a number of subjects, they allowed colleges to compare students from different places and schools.
-The College Board, which administered these tests, created the SAT.
-The latest revision in the test came about when Richard Atkinson, then president of the University of California, called for changes to the SAT to better align the test to what was taught in high school.
+First, a little history: “College boards” were some of the first standardized tests, and students have been taking them for over a hundred years.
+The original tests were comprised of essays covering a number of subjects, and allowed colleges to compare students from different states and schools.
+The College Board, which administered those tests, created the SAT.

 How colleges are responding

-One key fact has not changed even as the admissions tests have: The SAT or ACT score is only one factor colleges consider in admissions, and most indicate that they see high school achievement as a more important predictor of college success.
+One key fact has not changed even as the admissions tests have: SAT and ACT scores are only one factor colleges consider in admissions, and most indicate that they see high school achievement as a more important predictor of college success.

 Colleges have adopted widely varying approaches to the tests, so it’s important for students and parents to research the colleges they’re interested in to learn what tests are required and how the results are weighed.

 Liberal arts colleges have increasingly modified their policy regarding the SAT and ACT.
 Some schools have stopped requiring SAT or ACT scores as part of students’ applications altogether, including Bowdoin College, Wesleyan University, and Smith College.
 They join Bates College and Mount Holyoke, which have not required the tests for years.
 Other schools, like Middlebury College and Colorado College, have implemented “test flexible” policies, which allow students to send different test scores for consideration with their application, such as AP exam scores, SAT subject test scores, and IB test scores.

 Officials at these colleges say that other measures — grades, courses taken, extracurricular activities — are better predictors of success for their students.
 The National Center for Fair and Open Testing, an opponent of standardized testing, maintains a current list of these schools and their test score policies.
 But don’t assume that this list or any other is correct.
 Check admissions requirements with the colleges your teen is applying to.